alloystorm/dvvr/README.md

 * We fix bone structures on the fly, missing IK or wrong center position?
 No issue at all!
 * In addition to PMX models, we also support XPS models, they are usually better quality and more realistic than traditional PMXs.
 No conversion required!
 * Floor penatraiton?
 Not an issue any more!
 We implemented a robust algorithm to keep feet on the floor on every frame!
-* We use a custom made IK solver to eliminate jittering as much as possible.
+* We use a custom made IK solver to eliminate jittering and allow for motion blending & post processes for pose modifiers.

 In addition to the above, we also have lots of addons & modifiers to enhance the experience
 * Easy adjustable lighting & environment control